jyotikrd/Householder-Sketch-for-Accurate-and-Accelerated-Least-Mean-Squares-Solvers/README.md

 **Affiliation:** Dept. of Computer Science and Engineering, Texas A&M University

-- Please cite our above ICMl 2021 work when using the code
+- Please cite our above ICML 2021 work when using the code

 ==============================================================================